advantages of cranberries - Right Shift advantages of cranberries - Right Shift

 FAQs

 Yes, it is generally safe to eat cranberries every day.
-They are packed with antioxidants and provide many cranberry juice benefits like preventing urinary tract infections and boosting digestive health.
+They are packed with antioxidants and provide many cranberry juice benefits, like preventing urinary tract infections and boosting digestive health.
 However, like any food, they should be consumed as part of a balanced diet.
-Be aware that many cranberry products, like juices and dried cranberries, can be high in added sugars.
+Be aware that many cranberry products, like juices and dried cranberries, can be high in added sugars and contribute to overall calorie cranberries intake.

 Yes.
 Cranberries can be used a management technique to prevent UTIs.
 Cranberries contain polyphenols and other complex compounds that have antimicrobial properties.
-These properties help reduce the risk of UTIs.
+These properties help reduce the risk of UTIs and are among the key cranberry benefits.